Event Handling

 <button @click={() => count++}>Add Count</button>

-2. Use inline event handler syntax - writing JS/TS expressions directly in interpolation blocks:
+2. Use inline event handler syntax by writing a JS/TS expression directly in the interpolation block:

 qk